-Rebecca joined the United States Studies Centre as Lecturer in US History in September 2010.
-Prior to that she was one of the US Studies Centre’s first postdoctoral fellows cohort.
+Rebecca Sheehan is a Visiting Scholar at the US Studies Centre and Program Director of Gender Studies and Lecturer in the Sociology of Gender at Macquarie University.
+Sheehan joined the Centre as Lecturer in US History in September 2010.
+Prior to this, she was one of the Centre’s first Postdoctoral Fellows cohort.

-Rebecca Sheehan received her PhD in United States history from the University of Southern California, Los Angeles.
-She received her MA in history from USC, and a BA from the University of New South Wales with first-class honours in history and a major in literature and linguistics.
-Rebecca spent a year as a Fulbright Scholar at UCLA, served on the Executive Council of the American Studies Association, and was a Graduate Fellow of the Center for Law, Humanities, and Culture at USC.
+Sheehan received her PhD in United States history from the University of Southern California, Los Angeles.
+She received her MA in history from USC, and a BA from the University of New South Wales, with first-class honours in history and a major in literature and linguistics.
+Sheehan spent a year as a Fulbright Scholar at UCLA, served on the Executive Council of the American Studies Association, and was a Graduate Fellow of the Center for Law, Humanities, and Culture at USC.

 Her forthcoming book, Rise of the Superwoman: How Sex Remade Gender in America’s Long 1970s, is under contract with Harvard University Press.
 She has also published on rock music in the 1970s and on boxing in Australia and the Philippines.

 Expertise: US women’s history, feminist history, history of gender and sexuality, history of social movements in the US, cultural politics including race, gender, religion and sexuality

 This article by Centre lecturer Dr Rebecca Sheehan published in Australian Feminist Studies examines Germaine Greer’s reception in the United States in 1971, the year that The Female Eunuch was first published there.
 Using hundreds...

 During the years 1919–1923, the Australia-Philippines boxing circuit was highly profitable and created a transnational community of fans.
 Allowed into Australia as exceptions to the White Australia Policy, Filipino boxers were matched against...